Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 ![../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelInvestigationGraph.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelInvestigationGraph.png)

 *Investigation starts on "Mass Download" incident and exploring all other related alerts from the entities.
-At the end, a comprehensive attack time line and visualized progression of events will be shown.
-Detections of Brute-Force against Active Directory and the Azure Portal can be analysed.*
+At the end, a comprehensive attack timeline and visualized progression of events will be shown.
+Detections of "Brute-Force" against Active Directory and the Azure Portal can be analyzed in the one investigation step.*

 ### Advanced multistage attack detection

-[Advanced multistage attack detection](https://docs.microsoft.com/en-us/azure/sentinel/fusion) is based on machine learning (["Fusion" technology](https://www.microsoft.com/security/blog/2020/02/20/azure-sentinel-uncovers-real-threats-hidden-billions-low-fidelity-signals/)) and automate the correlation of various types of attack scenarios.
+[Advanced multistage attack detection](https://docs.microsoft.com/en-us/azure/sentinel/fusion) is based on machine learning (["Fusion" technology](https://www.microsoft.com/security/blog/2020/02/20/azure-sentinel-uncovers-real-threats-hidden-billions-low-fidelity-signals/)) and automates the correlation on various types of attack scenarios.
 This includes data exfiltration, lateral movement and malicious administrative activities.

 ![../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelFusion.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelFusion.png)
 *Fusion detects a multistage attack and build an incident with collections of related alerts.*